UVID Conference

 In recent years the drone market has been consistently growing, and it has the potential to continue growing. .

-According to Haimovich, the continued rise in UAV procurement across the world is driven in part by rising defense budgets, a growing need for loitering ammunition and mini-UASs, and the need for a cost-effective and practical solution that reduces human involvement. Ā
+According to Haimovich, the continued rise in UAV procurement across the world is driven in part by rising defense budgets, a growing need for loitering ammunition and mini-UASs, and the need for a cost-effective and practical solution that reduces human involvement.

 "Defense spending continues to grow, and so does the demand for UAVs across the world," she said, adding that while there may be certain countries that refrain from buying Israeli technology, it should not be overlooked that Israeli drones are battle proven.

-“Israel is advanced in regard to UAVs and Israeli companies are winning contracts against some large international companies,” Vered said, pointing out that other players in the game include American companies like Northrop Grumman and General Atomics, Europe with Airbus and Quantum Systems, Turkey with Bayaktar and STM, China with Casac and Tengden and Iran.
+"Israel is advanced in regard to UAVs and Israeli companies are winning contracts against some large international companies," Vered said, pointing out that other players in the game include American companies like Northrop Grumman and General Atomics, Europe with Airbus and Quantum Systems, Turkey with Bayaktar and STM, China with Casac and Tengden and Iran.
+But to stay ahead of the game, the UAV industry should further embrace Artificial Intelligence (AI) and Machine Learning.

-“The industry doesnāt necessarily need to come up with new systems at this point, but rather aim to leverage and improve the functionality and performance of the systems already in service,” she said.
-“Going autonomous does not mean there won’t be a human in the loop, because at the end of the day, the UAV is flown and operated by a human, but it will be challenging to continue with the number of UAVs in service without further adopting AI and autonomy.”
+"The industry doesn’t necessarily need to come up with new systems at this point, but rather aim to leverage and improve the functionality and performance of the systems already in service," she said.
+"Going autonomous does not mean there won't be a human in the loop, because at the end of the day, the UAV is flown and operated by a human, but it will be challenging to continue with the number of UAVs in service without further adopting AI and autonomy."

-“UAVs are here to stay,” Vered said, emphasizing that “we probably will not have wars without unmanned systems, and not only in the air.”Ā
+For Haimovich, the use of UAVs as strategic platforms during both peacetime and war is also impressive.
+"UAVs are here to stay," Vered said, emphasizing that "we probably will not have wars without unmanned systems, and not only in the air."